 What’s New at Room to Grow?

 Main Trail.
-The beaver have built up ponds so as to flood our main trail.
-You can get around, over the beaver dam at the far end and by fancy footwork on the near end.
-How dry you’ll be depends on how nimble you are and how much it’s rained.
+(Summer, Fall and Spring) The beaver have built up ponds so we’ve needed to reroute a portion of our main trail.
+It’s all marked and trimmed.
 Rubber or hiking boots are advised in spring, summer and fall.

 Sustainability Tours and Discussions